steakbankfinance/steakbank-contract/docs/Staking.md

 #### APY

    `BCStakingProxy` will monitor all validator changes, analysis the changes and dynamically calibrate staking strategy to achieve better APY.

+## Token Economic

+### LBNB

+Users stake BNB and get LBNB back.
+The swap pair for LBNB and BNB will be created on Pancake swap.
+User can add liquidity to the swap pair to get related lp token.
+The stake the lp token on our platform to earn SKB.

+### SKB

+SKB token is the governance token for our platform.
+Users hold this token can vote the proposals.
+The accumulated BNB in `communityTaxVault` will be used to buy SKB and burn.
+Besides, SKB can be used in calling `accelerateUnstakedMature`.

 ## Roadmap